Skip to main content

 Product and Variant Item Types

-Item behavior is controlled using four flags:
+Item behavior in Brahmin Solutions is controlled using four key flags:

 • Buy